WWE SmackDown vs. Raw 2007

 WWE SmackDown vs. Raw 2007 is a professional wrestling video game developed by Yuke's and published by THQ in 2006.
 It is the third game under the WWE SmackDown vs Raw name, the eighth game overall in the video game series based on the World Wrestling Entertainment (WWE) professional wrestling promotion, and is the successor to 2005's WWE SmackDown! vs. Raw 2006.
-The game was first announced on 31 March 2006, and was released worldwide in November 2006 for PlayStation 2 and Xbox 360, and a month later for PlayStation Portable.
-The Xbox 360 version was the first game in the series to be published on a seventh generation video game console.
+The game was released worldwide in November 2006 for PlayStation 2 and Xbox 360, and a month later for PlayStation Portable.
+The Xbox 360 version was the first game in the series to be published on a seventh-generation video game console.
 A PlayStation 3 version was also planned as a launch title but was later canceled.

 New features introduced included an analog control system, interactive hotspots, and fighting within the arena crowd.
 The game also included several improvements on the previous game's existing match types and modes.

 SmackDown vs. Raw 2007 was succeeded by WWE SmackDown vs. Raw 2008 in 2007.